Ahmad Jamal: Beginnings

-Born to Baptist parents, Jamal discovered Islam in his early 20s.
-While touring in Detroit, where there was a sizable Muslim community in the 1940s and 1950s, he became interested in Islam and Islamic culture.
+Born to Baptist parents, Jamal became interested in Islam and Islamic culture in Detroit, where there was a sizeable Muslim community in the 1940s and 1950s.
 He converted to Islam and changed his name to Ahmad Jamal in 1950.
 In an interview with The New York Times a few years later, he said his decision to change his name stemmed from a desire to "re-establish my original name."
 Shortly after his conversion to Islam, he explained to The New York Times that he "says Muslim prayers five times a day and arises in time to say his first prayers at 5 am.
 He says them in Arabic in keeping with the Muslim tradition."

-He made his first records in 1951 for the Okeh label with The Three Strings (which would later also be called the Ahmad Jamal Trio, although Jamal himself prefers not to use the term "trio"): the other members were guitarist Ray Crawford and a bassist, at different times Eddie Calhoun (1950–52), Richard Davis (1953–54), and Israel Crosby (from 1954).
+Jamal made his first records in 1951 for the Okeh label with The Three Strings (which would later also be called the Ahmad Jamal Trio, although Jamal himself avoided using the term "trio"): the other members were guitarist Ray Crawford and a bassist, at different times Eddie Calhoun (1950–52), Richard Davis (1953–54), and Israel Crosby (1954–62).
 The Three Strings arranged an extended engagement at Chicago's Blue Note, but leapt to fame after performing at the Embers in New York City where John Hammond saw the band play and signed them to Okeh Records.
-Hammond, a record producer who discovered the talents and enhanced the fame of musicians like Benny Goodman, Billie Holiday, and Count Basie, also helped Jamal's trio attract critical acclaim.
+Hammond, a record producer who discovered the talents and enhanced the fame of musicians like Benny Goodman, Billie Holiday, and Count Basie, helped Jamal's trio attract critical acclaim.
 Jamal subsequently recorded for Parrot (1953–55) and Epic (1955) using the piano-guitar-bass lineup.
+He recorded his first album with a drummer, Walter Perkins, in 1956: Count 'Em 88, which includes the influential revival of the song "On Green Dolphin Street".

-At the Pershing: But Not For Me
+At the Pershing: But Not for Me

-The trio's sound changed significantly when Crawford was replaced with drummer Vernel Fournier in 1957, and the group worked as the "House Trio" at Chicago's Pershing Hotel.
-The trio released the live album, At the Pershing: But Not for Me, which stayed on the Ten Best-selling charts for 108 weeks.
-Jamal's recording of the well known song "Poinciana" was first released on this album.
+The trio's sound changed significantly when Crawford was replaced with a drummer, and Vernel Fournier assumed this position in 1957.
+The group worked as the "house trio" at Chicago's Pershing Hotel.
+The trio released the live album At the Pershing: But Not for Me, which stayed on the Ten Best-selling charts for 108 weeks.
+Jamal's well-known live recording of the Nat Simon song "Poinciana", which Jamal had first recorded on The Piano Scene of Ahmad Jamal, was released on this album.